Mawskeeto1223/Yakuza_Boss_HealthBar_STool/README.md

 Serves as a base for different adaptations/better versions.

-Contains bugs.
+Contains bugs and very bad code.
 I do not intend to work on this anymore.